radroid/stock-price-predictor/README.md

 *Update November 1, 2020: I have submitted the project, but will be committing new changes till I have solved the [problem statment](#problem-statement).*

+*Update May 12, 2021: Solving the [problem statment](#problem-statement) requires access to some Amazon Web Services (AWS) like Sagemaker and other compute instances, which are all __paid__ services.
+Hence, I have kept the project on hold till I have enough funds to get started on the project.*

 ---

 # Problem Statement